Problems with sense of smell become more common as people get older:

-When smell is impaired, some people change their eating habits.
+When smell is impaired, some seniors don't eat properly.
 Some may eat too little and lose weight while others may eat too much and gain weight.
 Either way, there may be a long-term impact on one's overall health.
 Loss of smell may also cause us to eat too much sugar or salt to make our food taste better.
 This can be a problem for people with certain medical conditions, such as diabetes or high blood pressure.
 In severe cases, loss of smell can lead to depression.

 Symptoms and Diagnosis

 There are several types of smell disorders depending on how the sense of smell is affected.
 People who have smell disorders experience either a loss in their ability to smell or changes in the way they perceive odors.

 Some people have hyposmia, which occurs when their ability to detect certain odors is reduced.
 This smell disorder is common in people who have upper respiratory infections or nasal congestion.
 This is usually temporary and goes away when the infection clears up.

 Other people can't detect odor at all, which is called anosmia.
 This type of smell disorder is sometimes the result of head trauma in the nose region, usually from an automobile accident or chronic nasal or sinus infections.
 It can sometimes be caused by aging.
 In rare cases, anosmia is inherited.